-Every banking experience has downsides, and Chime is no exception.
+Every financial experience has downsides, and Chime is no exception.

 They only offer individual checking and savings accounts.

-If your intention is growing your savings through interest, Chime may not be the best bank account for you.
+If your intention is to grow your savings through interest, Chime may not be the best for you.

 With a 1.00% annual percentage yield (APY), it’s almost not worth saving money with Chime.
-Chime’s banking is more tailored for convenience.
+Chime is more tailored for convenience.